CSCfi/csc-user-guide/docs/cloud/tutorials/multi-stage-builds.md

 This same small image (`go-server:latest`) is of course also achievable by other methods.
 You can build the code outside of docker and then copy it to the `alpine` image.
 You can mount the code directory into the build image, build it and then again copy the compiled product into the `alpine` image.
 But none of these methods are as easy and compact as this one.

-## Usage in Rahti
+## Usage in Rahti 2

-In order to test this in Rahti, one only needs to login in Rahti, select the correct project, and run:
+In order to test this in Rahti 2, one only needs to login in Rahti 2, select the correct project, and run:

 ```sh
 oc new-build https://github.com/cscfi/multi-stage-build.git